-Our V2 update of BRAW Studio introduces a new section of our Panel to let you color grade in a more efficient way and with Batch modifications to a selection of .BRAW !
+Our V2 update of BRAW Studio introduces a new tab of our panel to let you color grade in a more efficient way and with batch modifications to a selection of .BRAW !

 Table of Contents